burhanuddin-5253/simon-game/README.md

 # simon-game
-A simple Simon Game built with HTML, CSS, and JavaScript.
-It tests your memory by showing a growing sequence of colors that you must repeat in the correct order.
-This project helped me learn DOM manipulation, event handling, and basic game logic.
+A simple memory game built with HTML, CSS, and JavaScript as part of my web development learning journey.

+🧠 How It Works:
+- The game displays a sequence of colors.
+- Your task is to repeat the sequence in the correct order.
+- Each level adds a new color to the sequence, increasing the challenge.
+- The game ends when you make a mistake!

+🔧 Technologies Used:
+- HTML – Structure of the game elements
+- CSS – Styling and animations
+- JavaScript – Game logic and interactivity

+🚀 What I Learned:
+- DOM manipulation
+- Event listeners and handling user input
+- Basic game loops and logic
+- Working with arrays and timeouts